sheki/talks/gophercon_2015_notes.md

 #proxy.
 Our primary Database mongo has a hard limit on the number of database connections it can handle - 20000.
 As we started to add more services and apps we started hitting this limit.
 So we built a proxy for Mongo purely in Go.
 Go's IO shone through when we were building this.
 MongoProxy is called Dvara and is available on our github repo.
 So building in a proxy in Go not that hard.

+# Muster

+Another common pattern we saw through our codebase was batching operations together and fire them in a batch later.
+For example we wanted to batch our metrics send to our metrics collection system and fire one request instead of multiple.
+We saw the same pattern in our Billing Logger.
+So we built a library to move the common part of batching operations in a channel and firing them off when a TimeLimit or a BatchLimit is reached.
+Muster again is open-source and available at our github repo.